-- 1.Light from that object enters our eyes through the front window (cornea) - Cornea is like a shield , like the glass of a camera lens.
-It helps to bend the light rays so that they go into the eye properly.

-The amount of light that enters the eye is controlled by two other important parts:

-The iris and the pupil.
+Think of the cornea as a shield, like the glass of a camera lens.
+It helps to bend the light rays ,so that they go into the eye properly.
+The amount of light that enters the eye is controlled by two other important parts: the iris and the pupil.

-1. The iris, the colored part of our eye, acts like a curtain that can open or close to let in more or less light.
+The iris, the colored part of our eye, acts like a curtain that can open or close to let in more or less light.